Published: October 20, 2024 · Last reviewed: May 1, 2026

 - Regulatory Pathway: Most Class I devices do not require premarket notification (510(k)).
 However, a small subset may need to submit a 510(k) to demonstrate that the device is substantially equivalent to an existing legally marketed device.

-Class I devices are the least regulated and makeup about 47% of all FDA-registered medical devices.
+Class I devices are the least regulated and comprise about 47% of all FDA-registered medical devices.
 Approximately 95% of these devices are exempt from the premarket notification process.

 Class II Devices: Moderate Risk